 a.
 Shapes—this is the shape file you want to convert to raster

 b.
 Attribute—this is the elevation data (z values)

 c.
 Cellsize—this is the resolution of the output raster.
-I set it to 1 m, but please feel free to modify this as needed.
+The example is set to 1 m, but you can modify this as needed.

-5. The converted raster file should now added in the Layers pane.
+5. The converted raster file should now be added to the Layers pane.

 I still can't do it!